wp-plugins/custom-content-type-manager/readme.txt

 * Added ability to change field types (e.g. from dropdown to multiselect or from textarea to WYSIWYG) -- (Issue 318)[http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=318]
 * Added ability to format multi-selects as a multi-select field instead of just multiple checkboxes.
 * Fixed interference with WP_Query
+* Added ability to standardize custom fields for foreign post-types.

 = 0.9.5.10=